 Why Is My Lower Body in Pain After Running & Walking?

-K: When you feel better, run or walk over to our place so you can let us know whether your pain and soreness are in your joints or muscles.
+Kymberly: When you feel better, run or walk over to our group fitness classes so you can let us know whether your pain and soreness are in your joints or muscles.
 If muscles, I’d say pull a Bobby McFerrin: “Don’t worry; Be happy.”
-If your pain is in the joints, I’d say, “whoa doggies, ask a health professional to assess you.”
+Simply do 10 minutes of light cardio within 24 hours of a new, intensified, or added activity to give your muscles a chance to reheat and release.
+But if the pain is in your joints, then worry. … and change your gait or stride, as now we may be talking something biomechanical.
+In this case get a certified trainer or health professional to assess you.
 Do not light up those joints!

 ACTION: No pain, all gain when you subscribe to our twice a week posts on ways to age actively.

 Photo credit: Photobucket

 Sign up to start "youthifying" today.